-MAT105 College Mathematics 6.0 credit hours "O"
+MAT105 College Mathematics (6.0 cr.)
+"O"

 This course provides a study of algebra, right triangle trigonometry, coordinate systems, and numerical computations.

 MCB100 Microbiology and Infection Control (4 cr.)

 This course is a study of basic microbiology, infection control, and disease processes to include the body's defense mechanisms to those diseases, and wound healing.